 Kids are a package that comes with curiosity and questions.
-Kids of 2023 are not as clueless and 'respectable' as they ought to be, or as we used to be when we were kids.
+Kids of 2023 are not as clueless and ‘respectable’ as they ought to be, or as we used to be when we were kids.
 Regardless of their age, a mother will have to have them in mind before she accepts that coffee date or a simple lunch date out of town.
-Like the current Internet catchphrase 'men will embarrass you', children too, if they decide to, can embarrass you badly!
+Like the current Internet catchphrase ‘men will embarrass you’, children too, if they decide to, they can embarrass you badly!

-The time factor is something single mums find hard to keep up with.
-Like, they have time yes but need to divide their time and allocate for the kids, career, their sanity and time for their person.
-Someone who doesn't really understand this will find it difficult to date a woman with a kid(s).
+Time factor is something single mums find hard to keep up with.
+Like, they have time yes, but need to divide their time and allocate for the kids, career, their sanity and time for their person.
+Someone who doesn’t really understand this will find it difficult to date a woman with a kid(s).
 I once cancelled a date at the 11th hour because my then-house girl dropped me a message that she had left.
 The baby was six and school-going.
 That was the last I heard from that man.
 Even after explaining to him what had happened.
 Ooh, well!

 At some point, being single and a mother are two things that are already overwhelming to handle.
 Bills.
 Emotional twists and turns.
 Career.
-Kids - this is a wide topic because these little humans who don't pay taxes are big manipulators.
-You'll be there having your rough day because you had a very boring date, but little dude or little mummy wants you to listen to their fake stories and made-up lies.
+Kids - this is a wide topic because these little humans who don’t pay taxes are big manipulators.
+You’ll be there having your rough day because you had a very boring date, but little dude or little mummy wants you to listen to their fake stories and made-up lies.
 Sigh!
-Like, ma'am, excuse me!
-I don't even have a person to listen to my heartbeat, where're your manners lil Miss?
+Like, ma’am, excuse me!
+I don’t even have a person to listen to my heartbeat, where’s your manners lil Miss?

-Getting a single mum to commit might be the biggest issue here because they're always looking for a red flag.
-Even if the flag is blue or yellow, they'll paint it red.
-Because of the mistake, they might have made in their initial dating lives, these babes will take some good time before they fully commit to a man.
+Getting a single mum to commit might be the biggest issue here because they’re always looking for a red flag.
+Even if the flag is blue or yellow, they’ll paint it red.
+Because of the mistake they might have made in their initial dating lives, these babes will take some good time before they fully commit to a man.